 On 15 June, the French finally permitted 'Haddock' Force to operate from southern France, and during the evening of that day eight Wellington bombers took off to attack industrial targets in Genoa.
 As a result of thunderstorms and target-location problems, only one aeroplane attacked the city during the early hours of the next day as the others returned to base.
 On the night of 16/17 June, 'Haddock' Force undertook its last sorties.
 Nine Wellington bombers took off to bomb targets in Italy, although only five managed to find their objectives.
 After this, the deteriorating military situation in France led to the withdrawal of 'Haddock' Force’s 950 men by ship from Marseille: the British equipment and stores were abandoned.

-From bases in French North Africa, the Armée de l’Air bombed Cagliari and Trapani on 22 June and Palermo on the following day: some 20 civilians were killed at Trapani and 25 at Palermo.
+From bases in French North Africa, bombers of the Armée de l’Air attacked Cagliari and Trapani on 22 June and Palermo on the following day: some 20 civilians were killed at Trapani and 25 at Palermo.
 These were the most severe French bombings of Italian soil, and targeted sites which were strategically irrelevant.
 Moreover, many French bombers had recently been withdrawn from France in the face of the German advance, and more than 600 aircraft had been assembled in French North Africa by 22 June, when Général Charles August Paul Noguès, the commander-in-chief of the French forces in North Africa, requested permission to undertake offensive operations against Italy or Libya, but was initially refused.

 On 15 June, the 3a Squadra Aerea despatched a force of SM.79 bombers and Fiat G.50 fighters to bomb targets on Corsica and, on 16 June, some Breda Ba 88 attack aircraft to strafe some of the same island’s airfields.
 The most intense air combat of the campaign took place over southern France on 15 June, when Italian BR.20 bombers and CR.42 fighters were engaged by French Dewoitine D.520 and Bloch MB.151 fighters: the Italians lost one BR.20 and several CR.42 aircraft, and the French also lost a number of aircraft.
 On 17 June, the Italians bombed the centre of Marseille, killing 143 persons and wounding another 136, and on 21 June bombed the port area of the same city in a daylight raid and a subsequent night raid.
 Air combats also took place over Tunisia, each side claiming kills.
 On 17 June, some Cant Z.506B floatplanes of the 4a Zona Aerea in south-eastern Italy joined a number of SM.79 warplanes for a bombing raid on Bizerte in Tunisia.
 The last Italian aerial operations against France were undertaken on 19 June by aircraft of the 2a and 3a Squadre Aeree against targets in Corsica and Tunisia.
 On 21 June, nine Italian bombers attacked the French destroyer Malin, but failed to score any hit.
 On the night of 22/23 June, 12 Savoia-Marchetti SM.81 bombers from Rhodes in the Italian Dodecanese islands group in the south-eastern part of the Aegean Sea made the first attempt to bomb the British naval base in Alexandria on the north coast of Egypt, and one of these bombers ran out of fuel during the return flight and was forced to ditch in the sea.